Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

 \subsection{Demonstration of Reconfigurability}

-Reconfigurability is defined by the Inter-reconfiguration HD (Inter-reconfig.
-HD), evaluating the uniqueness among reconfigured keys.
-The preliminary method to realize reconfigurability is to use the C2C and D2D variability without the severe spatial-domain dependence.
-For example, the two reconfigurations, 00-FF and FF-00 polarized writing, which could achieve near ideal Inter-reconfig.
-HD (see Fig. \ref{fig:Reconfig}A-B).
-With the dual-pulse reconfiguration, an enlarged operation window could be achieved.
-However, this approach suffers from the inherent limit that it allows only two reconfigurations, i.e., PUF1@00-FF-00 and PUF2@FF-00-FF, meanwhile, the Inter-reconfig.
-HD between CRP@1st-00-FF-00 and CRP@2nd-00-FF-00 is 0.4 and not sufficient to construct two separate keys (see Fig. \ref{fig:Reconfig}C).
-To solve this issue, the XOR technique aids the improvement of Inter-reconfig.
-HD, as the green lines in Fig. \ref{fig:Reconfig}C.
+The reconfigurability is defined by the inter-reconfiguration HD, which reflects the uniqueness among reconfigured keys.
+One way to realize reconfigurability is to use the C2C and D2D variability without severe spatial domain dependence.
+As shown in Figs. \ref{fig:Reconfig}A and \ref{fig:Reconfig}B, 00–FF and FF–00 polarized writing with the single-pulse reconfiguration strategy can achieve two reconfigurations with a near-ideal inter-reconfiguration HD.
+The dual-pulse reconfiguration strategy can increase the size of the operating window but suffers from the inherent limit that it allows only two reconfigurations, i.e., configured CRP by 00–FF–00 (CRP@00–FF–00) and FF–00–FF (CRP@FF–00–FF) writing.
+As shown in Figs. \ref{fig:Reconfig}C and \ref{fig:Reconfig}D, the inter-reconfiguration HD between the first-time configuration (CRP@1st-00–FF–00) and the second-time configuration (CRP@2nd-00–FF–00) was 0.4, which is insufficient for the construction of two separate keys.
+To solve this issue, XOR postprocessing was applied to improve the inter-reconfiguration HD (green lines in Fig. \ref{fig:Reconfig}C).

-In other words, the mutual HD among CRP@1st-00-FF-00, @2nd-00-FF-00 until @N-th-00-FF-00 are sufficient, i.e., these N sets of CRPs can be considered as independent PUFs.
-Thus, the proposed reconfiguration process achieves nearly unlimited cycling, leveraging the key advantage of the SOT-MRAM in endurance.
-Theoretically, $2^{128}$ types of combinations can be generated in an unpredictable form, and the strong endurance in SOT-MRAM is sufficient to support real-time reconfiguration for the entire life cycle.
-An additional illustration can be found in Fig. \ref{figSI:overall}, Fig. \ref{figSI:PUForPUF}, and Sec. \ref{SecC2CD2D}.
-Figure \ref{fig:Reconfig}E shows that the reconfigurability under a combination of dual-pulse and XOR operation holds a good mean value and a narrow distribution, in addition to having a wider operating window (see Figure \ref{fig:Reconfig} C-D).
-Thus, the combination of dual-pulse and XOR technique shows the best results: large operation window width, ideal Inter-reconfig.
-HD, and unlimited reconfiguration.
+The mutual HDs among CRP@1st-00–FF–00, @2nd-00–FF–00, until @N-th-00–FF–00 were sufficient, which indicated that these N sets of CRPs can be considered as independent PUFs.
+Thus, the proposed dual-pulse reconfiguration strategy achieved nearly unlimited cycling, which leverages the high endurance of SOT-MRAM.
+Theoretically, $2^{128}$ combinations can be generated in an unpredictable form, and the strong endurance of SOT-MRAM is sufficient to support real-time reconfiguration for the entire life cycle (Fig. \ref{figSI:overall}, Fig. \ref{figSI:PUForPUF}, and Sec. \ref{SecC2CD2D}).
+Figure \ref{fig:Reconfig}E shows that the reconfigurability with the proposed strategy combining dual-pulse reconfiguration and XOR postprocessing holds a good mean and narrow distribution.
+Thus, the proposed strategy achieves a large operating window width, ideal inter-reconfiguration HD, and unlimited reconfiguration.